• Share this on:

 Tips:

-European import volumes went up slightly in 2018-2022
+European import volumes went up by one thousand tonnes in 2019-2023

 The characteristics of fresh fruit imports are different from fresh vegetables imports.
 This section explains the details for each category.
 Europe is a combination of EU +United Kingdom +Switzerland +Norway.
 Developing countries are all in the OECD-DAC list.